-The state’s geothermic wealth can be seen in the names of its townships: Glenwood Springs, Colorado Springs, Steamboat Springs, Pagosa Springs and more.
+Situated in Colorado’s Rocky Mountains is a geothermic wealth of hot springs pools and resorts.
+The state’s affinity for hot springs resorts can be seen in the names of its townships: Glenwood Springs, Colorado Springs, Steamboat Springs, Pagosa Springs and more.

-Ouray claims to be “America’s Switzerland,” and you’ll understand why when soaking in one of Ouray’s many hot springs.
-Impossibly high, jagged peaks surround the tiny town that itself has a European feel.
+Ouray claims to be “America’s Switzerland,” and you’ll understand why when soaking in one of Ouray’s many hot springs pool.
+Impossibly high, jagged peaks surround the tiny town Ouray has a European feel.

 Glenwood Hot Springs is located on I-70 between Denver and Grand Junction, making it the perfect quick stop – and possible night’s sleep – for those on interstate trips.